 Paving isn’t the answer!
 It only increases the problem for those around you.
 There are ways to reduce it and embrace it.

 Hot tip, if the ground is very waterlogged, don’t tread on it!
-It’ll compact the soil and make it harder to work with, always garden when it’s drier.
+It’ll compact the soil and make it harder to work with – making the problem worse, always garden when it’s drier.

 Green Roof Can you install a green roof?
 Over a bin store perhaps or the shed.
 This will soak in excess rainwater and look beautiful.

 Drainage ditch Channel the water, so it drains away better if possible.
 Either by making a little ditch or using a drainage system.

 Waterbutt Install a waterbutt or 2 to catch rainwater and use it on the garden.